 There are several market indices that traders should familiarise themselves with.
 The main ones are the DJIA, S&P500 and Nasdaq.

-The Dow Jones Industrial Average (DJIA) is the most well-known and most frequently used indices in the world and includes the stocks of 30 of the largest and most influential companies in the United States.
+The Dow Jones Industrial Average (DJIA) is the most well-known and most frequently used index in the world and includes the stocks of 30 of the largest and most influential companies in the United States.
 The DJIA represents about a quarter of the value of the entire US stock market.
 A change in the Dow represents changes in investors' expectations of the earnings and risks of the large companies included in the average.

 The S&P500 Index, more commonly known as the S&P 500, is a larger and more diverse index than the DJIA.
 Made up of 500 of the most widely traded stocks in the US, it represents around 80% of the total value of US stock markets.
 In general, the S&P 500 index gives a good indication of movement in the US marketplace as a whole.